Chair, Festival Committee

 Helen has been coordinating volunteers throughout the Pandemic to deliver emergency food parcels to the community.

 She has persuaded friends, neighbours and complete strangers to lend a hand – you have been warned!

 Since her volunteering with Museum of Brands’ community outreach programme was put on pause, she’s missed her reminiscence sessions for people living with Dementia, and their carers.

-Our Concerts at Home series, supported by Thrale Almshouses will be her main focus this year, in addition to supporting Ellie, building up a team of talented local people, and celebrating all things volunteering and Streatham Festival .
+Her main focus this year will be supporting the Committee, building up a team of talented local people, and celebrating all things volunteering and Streatham Festival.